Graphics Processing Units (GPUs) on ERISTwo computing cluster

 Introduction

 Graphics Processing Units (GPUs) can significantly accelerate some types of computational tasks.
-The ERISOne computing cluster includes 8 nodes with 3 Nvidia Tesla M2070 cards in each.
+The ERISTwo computing cluster includes 8 nodes with 3 Nvidia Tesla M2070 cards in each.
 Using this capability requires software that supports GPU acceleration.

 Getting access for the GPU nodes

-An ERISOne cluster account does not give access to the GPU queue right away.
+An ERISTwo cluster account does not give access to the GPU queue right away.
 Please contact us for getting access into the GPU nodes, and provide a brief description of the intended use for GPU processing and the applications that will be used.
 Once added to the gpu group you can submit jobs into the GPU queue.

 The gpu queue and the CUDA module